jia-yi-chen/jia-yi-chen.github.io/_projects/2_project.md

 ### Data Creation:

+I manually created a small 2D-to-3D dataset for this project.
+The dataset includes
-Created a 2D-3D dataset, including 3D models rendered by multiple types of lighting (by Maya), 2D photos annotated by lighting and segmentation (by Photoshop and Matlab), and a hand-drawn stylistic material for testing (CorelPainter).
+- 3D models rendered by multiple types of lighting (created using Maya)
+- 2D photos annotated by lighting and segmentation (created using Photoshop and Matlab), and
+- Hand-drawn stylistic material examples (drawn using CorelPainter)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">